hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 ![Screen shot of student screen with participant list in 1366x768]({{ site.urlimg }}/blog/2020/06/screen_layouts/02-student-with_participantlist-1366x768.jpg)

-The zoom window needs to be manually set and then the rstudio/bash window would be used to cover the speaker images.
+The Zoom window needs to be manually set and then the rstudio/bash window would be used to cover the speaker images.

-In zoom the chat has a minimum size it’ll let you shrink the window to.
-So you want to make sure the import part of the video window does not get covered by the chat window.
+In Zoom the chat has a minimum size it will let you shrink the window to.
+So you want to make sure the important part of the video window does not get covered by the chat window.
 The participant list would be covered by chat, but this should be okay since students would only use it when they need to flag for help.

 ![Screen shot of student screen with participant list in 1366x768 with list under main screen]({{ site.urlimg }}/blog/2020/06/screen_layouts/03-sudent-with_participantlist-under-1366x768.jpg)

 #### Showing fewer windows

-You can also maximize the video and working screen.
+You can also maximise the video and working screen.
 The main drawback here is that the student will not be able to see any conversations in chat.
 So questions, solutions, and tips that are discussed in chat may be lost.

-Here The right 2 panels of the RStudio window are dragged to the right so they are hidden.
+Here the right 2 panels of the RStudio window are dragged to the right so they are hidden.
 This maximizes the script and console panes so the instructor may need to be careful when using the environment, files, and plot panels while teaching.

 These screenshots are from a 13” Macbook with a 1280 x 800 resolution.